 For Prelims, I joined TIME mock test series for Paper-II.
 Nothing for Paper-I.

-For Mains, I joined Kerala State Civil Services Academy on August 2013 after prelims result was out.
+For Mains, I joined Kerala State Civil Services Academy in August 2013 after prelims result was out.
 Attended GS class for 1 months and stopped as I was not satisfied.
-But attented Mathematics Optional class till the exam as that was pretty good.
+But attended Mathematics Optional class till the exam as that was pretty good.

-For interview, Academy’s mock sessions were very useful.
+For the interview, Academy’s mock sessions were very useful.

 ClearIAS.com: What websites will you recommend for future aspirants for UPSC preparation, including the government websites?